zumbuh/citra-games-wiki/CONTRIBUTING.md

 At the root, there's a folder for each game.
 The names of these folders should follow these specifications:
 - Only use letters, numbers, and hyphens (No spaces!), because they will be linked to on the site.
-- Use proper capitalization, for consistency.
+- Names should be lowercase to ensure consistency.
 - Have a wiki page with the same name.

 ### Metadata